austinslatey/Regex-Tutorial/README.md

         x or More ({x,})
-            a{5,} will match all occurrences of variable a greater than or equal to 5.
+            a{5,} will match all occurrences of variable "a" greater than or equal to 5.
 The test will fail for anything less than 5 occurrences.